How to Collect Rainwater for Drinking

 • Reliant on water pressure

-• Require filter replacements
+• Requires filter replacements

 What are the benefits of drinking rainwater?

 Rainwater must be treated prior to drinking, making filtered rainwater no different than city-treated or well water that runs through your home’s filters.
 Drinking rainwater without filtration is not only unbeneficial, but it can be hazardous to your health.
 Elements such as lead, copper, and sulfur, can be acquired by rain as it flows to a storage tank.
-Even more harmful, microorganisms such as Salmonella, Legionella pneumophilia, and Pseudomonas aeruginosa have been frequently found in rainwater.
+Even more harmful microorganisms such as Salmonella, Legionella pneumophilia, and Pseudomonas aeruginosa have been frequently found in rainwater.
 This contamination makes treating rainwater before it enters your home essential.

 The only benefit of drinking rainwater over city-treated water is the money saved on your water bill.
 However, a very small percentage of water used in a home is consumed.
 As a result, drinking filtered rainwater will not have much effect on your water costs.
 To help save the most money, rainwater is better used for outdoor applications where it is used at high volumes.